History

 Conclusion

-The United Kingdom’s culinary landscape is a mosaic of stories, each dish offering insight into the nation’s history, values, and evolution.
-From the practicality of the Cornish pasty to the multicultural origins of chicken tikka masala, these foods are more than meals—they’re narratives that continue to shape British identity.
+The UK’s culinary landscape is a mosaic of stories.
+Each dish reveals a layer of the nation’s history, values, and evolution.
+From the practicality of the Cornish pasty to the multicultural roots of chicken tikka masala, these foods represent more than meals.
+Instead, they act as living narratives that continue to shape and reflect British identity.

 https://www.theguardian.com/lifeandstyle/2013/sep/11/food-with-story-to-tell